MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-gather-customer-setup-values.md

 ---
 title: Gather Customer Setup Values | Microsoft Docs
 description: You use the configuration questionnaire to help reduce your implementation workload by streamlining the task of setting up the new company.
-You can generate the configuration questionnaire in Business Central and then provide it to your customer as an Excel (.xls) or XML file.
+You can generate the configuration questionnaire in Business Central and then provide it to your customer as an Excel (.xlsx) or XML file.
-services: project-madeira
-documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: article